 - Your family history (heredity).
 Being thin or tall, or having family members who had fractures later in life increases your risk.

 - Race.
 White and Asian people have a higher risk of osteoporosis.
-Black people have a lower risk.
 Osteoporosis raises the risk of a fracture if you fall, so the risk of hip fracture is also higher in whites and Asians.

 - Poor eating habits.
 Eat a nutritious diet that includes adequate amounts of calcium and vitamin D. Both are needed for building healthy, strong bones.

 - Smoking.
 Smoking puts you at a higher risk for osteoporosis and increases the rate of bone thinning after it starts.

 - Drinking alcohol.
 Don't drink more than 2 alcoholic drinks a day.
 Drinking more than this puts you at higher risk for osteoporosis.
 Alcohol use also raises your risk of falling and breaking a bone.
 See pictures of standard alcoholic drinks.